US STOCKS-Wall Street's rally goes up in smoke, indexes end lower

 JPMorgan cut its year-end target for the S&P 500 to 2,150 from 2,250.

-In the sixth straight day of losses for the S&P 500, all of the 10 major sectors were lower, with the utilities index’s 3.2-percent drop leading the decline.
+All of the 10 major S&P sectors were lower, with the utilities index’s 3.2-percent drop leading the decline.

 Pepco Holdings Inc fell 16.47 percent after a District of Columbia regulator denied Exelon Corp’s $6.8 billion bid for the power utility, possibly delivering a knockout blow to the deal.

-The recent pummeling in U.S. shares has reduced valuations some investors had seen as pricey.
-The S&P 500 was down to about 15 times expected earnings, compared to around 17 for much of 2015 and just above a 10-year average of 14.7, according to Thomson Reuters StarMine data for Monday, the most recent available.
+Monday’s pummeling pushed the S&P 500’s valuation down to about 15 times expected earnings, compared to around 17 for much of 2015 and just above a 10-year average of 14.7, according to Thomson Reuters StarMine.

 Data on Tuesday showed U.S. consumer confidence increased to a seven-month high in August.
 New U.S. single-family home sales rebounded in July, adding to evidence of underlying strength in the economy that could allow the Federal Reserve to raise interest rates this year.